mor1/g54ccs-labs/07-mashup/README.md

         synchronized = 'SYNCHRONIZED'
 ```

+Wrapping the states in a class like this makes it harder to introduce bugs by
+mis-spelling them!

 Then we have the class that actually records which state we're in and, if
 synchronized, when we last became so.
 The class also contains two helper
 methods to encode the state itself: as a Python dictionary (`todict`) and as a